Turn Your Content into Customers

 In my opinion what Adams was suggesting is that Photography is about composition, exposure, depth-of-field, and scene selection before pressing the shutter button.
 Adams was in essence, a Pictorial artist.
 He chose beauty, tones, and composition over subject matter.

 The intentional act of setting up a shot, whether it’s video or still photography, requires most of my time in the field.
-But even though my work is journalistic, not pictorial, I am at my best when I’m judging the ambient light, structuring the composition so that the subject falls where I want it on viewfinder, away from unwanted distractions shadows, etc. Visualization of the scene supersedes everything.
+But even though my work is journalistic, not pictorial, I am at my best when I’m judging the ambient light, structuring the composition so that the subject falls where I want it in the viewfinder, away from unwanted distractions shadows, and so on Visualization of the scene supersedes everything.

-Visualization of a scene to me means to let whatever is surrounding the subject compliment the image, rather than fight it.
+Visualization of a scene to me means to let whatever is surrounding the subject compliment the image, rather than fighting it.
 An unwanted merger in an image distracts.

 A Perspective